-Vision for the Asian Silicon Valley project: Use the industrial advantages of Taiwan's ICT and semiconductor industries to promote development of the Internet of Things and improve the innovation and entrepreneurship ecosystem as the two main cores.
-Connect with global advanced technology research and development forces, promote Taiwan's hardware prowess in software applications, and guide Taiwan's future new economic development model.
+Vision for the "Asian Silicon Valley" project: Use the industrial advantages of Taiwan's ICT and semiconductor industries to "promote development of the Internet of Things" and "improve the innovation and entrepreneurship ecosystem" as the two main cores.
+Connect with global advanced technology research and development forces, promote Taiwan's hardware prowess in software applications, and quide Taiwan's future new economic development model.
+The software applications, and guide Taiwan's future new economic development model.
 The Internet of Things is expected to upgrade and transform the industry.
-Innovative business will stimulate economic growth building Taiwan into a key force for digital innovation in Asia.
+Innovative business will stimulate economic growth and drive the digital transformation of developing countries.